 Barbara Clarke offers a personal perspective: "Gordon Dick, his brother Bob and my father Will McKechnie seemed 'to go with the flow'.
 They got into a groove and were perhaps too 'nice' and unadventurous to be 'ruthless' businessmen.
 Competition is not always easy to cope with."

 The interior of the DSA building was subsequently dismantled and repurposed as a small shopping mall, Harvest Court.
 All that remains of the old store are five high arched windows on the upper level of the George Street frontage.

 Text by Cecilie Geary.
 Banner image of The DSA, showing the George Street façade with its double-island windows.
 Photographed in 1965 during the store’s 75th anniversary celebrations.
-Image courtesy of Chloe Dick © R G Dick collection.
+Image from the R G Dick collection, courtesy of Chloe Dick.